see Raising Mealworms | Landscaping for Bluebirds | Feeding Suet

 Other Foods like Raisins: Fruits contain sugars and carbohydrates which come in handy during the cold, as they help maintain body temperature.
 If you want to train bluebirds to eat raisins (stewed or otherwise), you might try mixing them in with the mealworms.
 Some bluebirds won't touch raisins, others relish them.
 Whole raisins are a bit too big for bluebirds, so they should be chopped.
 Cover the raisins with water, bring the pot to a boil and simmer for 5 minutes, then drain, cool, and chop them up for feeding, storing extras in the refrigerator.
 You can also pour a little boiling or very hot water over them just before you take them out to feeders.
 Because bluebirds usually swallow fruits hole, they should be smaller than 7/16" in diameter.

 ZANTE CURRANTS: You can also feed currants (a type of dried seedless grape that is smaller than raisins.)
 Baking currants are sticky, so wash them off, and then dry and refrigerate.
 You can also try freeze dried blueberries, or other berries such as dogwood.
 If you chop them up in a food processor, freeze them first so they don't gum up the blades.

 CRICKETS can be offered for variety, but should be chilled for several hours so they do not hop off.
 Also, freezing softens the barbs on the back legs.
 See more on feeding crickets.

 To offer a more varied diet, Keith Kridler used to hang a 100 watt bare light bulb at night, over a five gallon bucket with about 1" of water.
 You can add a steel cone or funnel to keep them from flying out.
 However, you may catch some insects birds won't eat.

 Bluebirds can also learn to eat suet during colder months.
 See recipes.
-Many landlords find that bluebirds are not interested in commercially available "Bluebird Nuggets."
+Many landlords report that bluebirds are not interested in commercially available "Bluebird Nuggets."

 Some dried mealworms may be grown and packaged in other countries like China, where there were problems in 2007 with cat food contamination.
 Who knows what type of food they were raised on?